IRS Forms

 • Fax or mail Form 3911 to your state’s IRS Refund Inquiry Unit, and only send the form, not attachments.
 The IRS updated campus fax numbers and mailing addresses on December 4, 2025.

 • If a check was never cashed, the IRS cancels it and issues a new refund.
-If it was cashed, the Bureau of the Fiscal Service sends a claim package, and their review can take up to six weeks.
+If it was cashed, the Bureau of the Fiscal Service sends a claim package (typically within about 6 weeks), and their review of the claim can take up to 120 days.

 What Form 3911 Is And When To Use It